hazelcast/hazelcast-spring-session/README.md

 ## Documentation

-You can find the documentation, samples, and guides for using Spring Session on the [Hazelcast Docmentation page](https://docs.hazelcast.com/home/).
+You can find the documentation, samples, and guides for using Spring Session on the [Hazelcast Documentation page](https://docs.hazelcast.com/hazelcast/latest/spring/overview).

 ## License